Monday, November 30, 2009

 The first is one of the first scenes in the book when you know things are going to go bad.

-This second scene is when things are almost past the point of no return (it's all still careening downhill —for the human's in the household— Kitty seems to be enjoying herself just fine.)
+This second scene is when things are almost past the point of no return (it's all still careening downhill —for the humans in the household— Kitty seems to be enjoying herself just fine.)

 Marta McDowell (MartaMcDowell.com)